What Is Generation Alpha?

 What do we know about Generation Alpha and technology?

-Generation Alpha kicked off the same year that Apple launched its iPad, Instagram made its debut and the American Dialect Society crowned app” as its word of the year.
-Surrounded by technology from the get-go, this group views digital tools as omnipresent — not just a trendy accessory.
+Generation Alpha kicked off right after Apple launched its iPad and Instagram made its debut.
+Surrounded by technology from the get-go, this group views digital tools as omnipresent — not just trendy accessories.

 Growing up logged on and linked up — aided by the likes of Siri and Alexa and engrossed in videos and all things visual — can have its advantages, including greater digital literacy and adaptability.
-But a childhood defined by technology can also create challenges, such as shorter attention spans and delayed social development, experts warn.
+But a childhood defined by technology can also lead to challenges, such as impaired social development, reduced cognitive functioning, obesity and mental health problems, experts warn.
+High levels of social media use among children and teens are associated with a number of issues, including depression, anxiety, inadequate sleep (which can disrupt neurological development), low self-esteem, poor body image, disordered eating and more.
+Cyberbullying is also an increasingly common problem for today’s kids, with one inn six parents reporting that their child has experienced such harassment, according to researchers.

 What do we know about Generation Alpha and educational attainment?

-From 2013 to 2019 — the first seven years of Generation Alpha births — the United States saw educational attainment improve among adults between the ages of 25 and 34.
-During this time frame, adults grew more likely to hold a bachelor’s (23% to 26%) or graduate (10% to 11%) degree as their highest level of educational attainment.
-In addition, the share of high school students who didn’t graduate on time fell (18% to 14%) during this same period.
+From 2013 to 2022 — the first nine years of Generation Alpha — the United States saw educational attainment improve among adults between the ages of 25 and 34.
+During this time frame, adults grew more likely to hold a bachelor’s (23% to 28%) or graduate (10% to 12%) degree as their highest level of educational attainment.
+In addition, the share of high school students who didn’t graduate on time fell (18% to 14%) during the 201314 to 201920 school years.

 If these trends hold, Generation Alpha kids will be more likely to grow up surrounded by college-educated adults compared to prior generations.
 And, once in the classroom, they will be more likely to extend their own academic careers and earn a college degree.